Lymphedema Management Program

 Outpatient Rehabilitation Services at St. Joseph now offers Complete Decongestive Therapy, which focuses on reducing the swelling through manual lymph drainage, compression bandaging/garments, decongestive exercises, and patient education on self-management.
 Lauren Akerboom MPT, CLT and Jennifer Raimondi DPT, CLT, and Christine Hudacek MPT, CLT are certified through the Academy of Lymphatic Studies to perform Complete Decongestive Therapy on patients with lymphedema.

-To schedule an appointment or to receive more information on Lymphedema, contact Outpatient Rehabilitation Services at 410-337-1412.
+To schedule an appointment or to receive more information on Lymphedema, contact Outpatient Rehabilitation Services at 410-337-1336 and press 1.